 Here, anything soft can serve as padding for those more fragile items on your packaging list.
 Any towels, soft clothes, or even paper products can pull double-duty as padding while you pack your boxes.

 5. Pack clothes for the current season.

-When you’re first going away to college, it can be tempting to pack everything that you own.
+When you’re first going away to college as an incoming freshman, it can be tempting to pack everything that you own.
 After all, this is likely your first time living away from your family’s home and it can be tough to know what you’ll need to make that transition.
 However, we recommend that you only pack for one season at a time.

 The reality is that when you are in school, you’re only there for a few months at a time with large breaks in between.
 Since you have such limited space, it makes sense to only bring clothes that you can immediately wear and not to worry about having to store off-season outfits.

 Lastly, although it isn’t exactly a necessity like some of our other college packing tips, dorm room decor is also an important part of your packing list.
 When you move away from home for the first time, it’s crucial to be able to set up your new space in a way that feels comfortable to you.

 To that end, don’t hesitate to bring a decent amount of decor to liven up your new living space.
 While posters and pictures of loved ones from home are classics, string lights and wall tapestries have also become popular decorative items.
 When in doubt, find some dorm room inspiration on the internet before you go so that you can zero in on your sense of style.